New Tampa Plastic Surgery Blog

 Thank you for visiting our Blog at New Tampa Plastic Surgery.
 Here Dr. Fakhre and our team will answer select questions posted by patients.
 We will also address important and trending topics in plastic surgery.
 We hope you will find this information helpful and welcome you to submit any questions or comments you may have to Dr. Fakhre at Info@NewTampaPlasticSurgery.com.

-To find out if you would be a good candidate for male plastic surgery procedures in Tampa and Wesley Chapel, please call to schedule your complimentary consultation with Dr. Fakhre, our Double Board Certified Plastic Surgeon, at 813-PLASTIC (752-7842)!
+We hope that this blog entry has informed you of the risk of smoking with plastic surgery.
+To find out if you would be a good candidate for any cosmetic plastic surgery in TWesley Chapel or Tampa, Florida, please contact us at New Tampa Plastic Surgery to schedule your complimentary consultation with Dr. Fakhre, our Double Board Certified Plastic Surgeon, at 813-PLASTIC (813-752-7842)!

 Breast Augmentation or Breast Lift?